yongchao/NGScheckMate/README.md

 2. Build a NGScheckmate folder at the same level of bam folder
 3. go to the sub folder  NGScheckmate, use the following commands

-Snakemake_lsf.sh -- -s ~/github/yongchao/NGScheckmake/NGSCheckMate.snakefile --config idir=../bam
+Snakemake_lsf.sh -- -s {NGScheckMate githubfolder}/NGSCheckMate.snakefile --config idir=../bam